 You are here

-When a network device boots up for the first time, the first step is to have it connected to its network management system (NMS), usually residing in the service provider’s (SP) network operations center (or NOC).
-Once the device’s management is established, all life-cycle operations, as well as the service itself, can be performed.
-This step is usually referred to as “call-home”.
-As already discussed at the beginning of part 1, zero-touch is a system that allows a network device, upon its first boot, to call home.
+When a network device boots up for the first time, the first step is to have it connected to its network management system (NMS), usually residing in the service provider (SP) network operations center (or NOC).
+Once the device management is established, all life-cycle operations, as well as the service itself, can be performed.
+This step is usually referred to as “call-home.”
+As already discussed at the beginning of Part 1, Zero Touch is a system that allows a network device, upon its first boot, to call home.
 In order to do that, the network device needs to receive some basic information, such as: The IP address of the NMS, means of connectivity to the NOC and any relevant information that is needed to secure the connection.

-A step-by-step description of off-net ZTP using RAD’s uCPE
+A step-by-step description of off-net ZTP using a RAD uCPE

-Before the device can be sent for installation at a remote location, it must be “staged”.
-The staging process usually includes the installation of the device’s software (e.g., the uCPE operation system) on the bare-metal hardware as well as any other software images that would be needed later, such as VNF images (see Step 1A figure below).
+Before the device can be sent for installation at a remote location, it must be “staged.”
+The staging process usually includes the installation of the device software (e.g., the uCPE operation system) on the bare-metal hardware as well as any other software images that would be needed later, such as VNF images (see Step 1A figure below).

 Step 1A: Device staging – bare-metal vCPE-OS installation

 During the staging process, we will also give the device its default first-boot configuration.
-In other words, we will instruct it exactly what to do when it boots for the first time (e.g., obtain IP settings from a local DHCP server, get a bootstrap (BS) server’s IP address based on preconfigured URL, etc.).
-Additionally, security certificates, if needed, will also be installed at this stage.
+In other words, we will instruct it exactly what to do when it boots for the first time (e.g., obtain IP settings from a local DHCP server, get a bootstrap (BS) server IP address based on preconfigured URL, etc.).
+In addition, security certificates will be installed at this stage if needed.

-The staging process can take place either by the device’s vendor as part of the manufacturing process, or by the SP itself in its staging facility.
+The staging process can take place either by the device vendor as part of the manufacturing process, or by the SP itself in its staging facility.
 Once completed, the device will include all the required entities that would allow it to successfully perform off-net ZTP (see Step 1B in the figure below).
-It can be then stored in the SP’s warehouse until shipment.
+It can be then stored in the SP warehouse until shipment.

 Step 1B: Device staging - installation of secured entities and minimal staging configuration